Aerial Surveys Course

 Photogrammetry theory and practice – A brief background to place today’s advances in context and a little theory to explain how the process works are the subjects of this session.
 It will include an explanation of the perspective effect of a camera’s central projection and how 3D data is produced from an orientated and overlapping series of 2D images both for stereo mapping and the modern multi-image software products

-Workflow and outputs – With the emphasis on flight planning, field checking and quality control at each stage of the process the survey outputs available to the SUA user will be explained.
-These include photogrammetric point clouds, triangular surface meshes, textured 3D models, raster digital elevation models for GIS, orthophotography and 3D vector data collection
+Workflow and outputs – With the emphasis on flight planning, field checking and quality control at each stage of the process the survey outputs available to the UAS user will be explained.
+These include photogrammetric point clouds, triangular surface meshes, textured 3D models, raster digital elevation models for geographic information system (GIS), orthophotography and 3D vector data collection.

 Software demonstration and case studies – Active demonstration of parts of the workflow using one or more software suites will help to crystallize the information learnt from the previous sessions.

 It will include a discussion of the settings available to improve the output, observation of control points for geo-referencing and a brief look at vector data collection in 3D.